Mulwor/note-app/0_interview/on-english/REACT.md

 20. What is useReducer?
 21. What are Refs in React?
 And what is useRef for (Для чего нужен useRef?)?

+=> Explain the concept of refs in React and how they are used to directly access DOM elements.

+22. Explain the concept of forward refs (forwardRef) in React and their use cases.

+How would you manage global state across multiple components without Redux?

 <h3 align="center">Another</h3>

 1. Tell me about virtual dom, reconciliation algorithm of virtual dom

-JS representation of real DOM • React compares old and new virtual DOM, only updates changed nodes
+JS representation of real DOM \• React compares old and new virtual DOM, only updates changed nodes

+Explain the concept of reconciliation in React and how it optimizes re-rendering.

 2. What's pure function
 3. Как создать Context?